recrm/ArchiveTools/README.md

 All scripts in this toolset are with and designed to be used with python3.
 Python2 is not supported.

-## json-json-extractor.py
+## json-extractor.py

-Json-json-extractor.py is a short script designed to a condensed CSV files from a collection of line seperated JSON files.
+Json-json-extractor.py is a short script designed to extract a condensed CSV file from a collection of line separated JSON files.
 This script is designed for use with the data output of https://github.com/edsu/twarc and all of the scrappers in this project.

 Json-extractor.py is a program that searches .json file line by line and extracts specified elements.
-The scripts expects each line in a file to be a valid JSON object.
+The script expects each line in a file to be a valid JSON object.
 As this program was primarily created to scan twarc output, all examples below assume twitter data.